“Why did you leave your last job?” is a common interview question you’re likely to run into while searching for a job.

 “I was, unfortunately, let go from my previous job because of poor performance in the last quarter.
 In hindsight, I believe that neither the role nor the company culture was a good fit.
 I did, however, take the time to learn about my weaknesses in those last few months and took active steps to improve on them.
 I’m confident I have the required qualifications for the role and would be an excellent addition to the team.”

 Unfortunately, telling a potential employer that you were fired from your last job will probably negatively impact your chances of getting the job no matter what you do.
-But it’s important to be honest and keep your answer positive.
+However, it’s important to be honest and keep your answer positive.

-If you got fired from your last job, it’s important to show interviewers that you’re willing to take responsibility for your actions and learn from them.
+If you got fired from your last job, show interviewers that you’re willing to take responsibility for your actions and learn from them.
 Focus on what you’ve learned from the experience and how you’ve improved as a professional and be sure to provide concrete examples that show you’re a strong employee.

 5. I want something more challenging